The 30-50 per cent EV/EBITDA premium: structural, not narrative

 The conversation about mid-sized industrial strategy changes shape when the perspective of the potential strategic buyer is introduced.
 What for daily operation is a weighting of margin and growth becomes, for corporate valuation, a weighting of recurrence and predictability.
 The two perspectives do not lead to the same decisions, and the difference is relevant to the owner considering transition, sale or succession over a horizon of five to ten years.

-KPMG documented in its Industrial M&A Multiples 2024 study a figure that warrants analysis.
+KPMG and Damodaran (NYU Stern, sector medians) document a figure that warrants analysis.
 Industrial manufacturers with significant recurring services — contractual maintenance, remote monitoring, contractual parts supply — capture EV/EBITDA valuations between 30 and 50 per cent higher than peers with predominantly transactional portfolios.
 The difference is not explained by better product nor by superior unit margin.
 It is explained by the quality of the cash flows: recurring, predictable, defensible.

 A complementary figure from the same study adds a layer of complexity.
 60 per cent of industrial M&A transactions destroy value at five years, and the principal cause identified is not technical but commercial: failures in integrating the installed base of the acquired entity, loss of key accounts during the transition, erosion of captured aftermarket.
 The connection is direct: the strategic buyer pays a premium for recurrence precisely because they know that recurrence is the hardest thing to protect in an integration.